jangroth/aws-certification-notes/solutions-architect-professional.md

 * Also supports Apache Spark, HBase, Presto, Flink...
 * EMR takes care of all the provisioning and configuration of EC2
 * Auto-scaling with CloudWatch
+* Use cases
-* Use cases: data processing, machine learning, web indexing, big data...
+  * Data processing, machine learning, web indexing, big data...
 * Runs on EC2 in your VPC/single AZ
 * Temporary storage on instances, permanent on S3
   * Special file system for S3: EMRFS